 Use tax software

 If you haven’t already, consider one of the many services that let you file your taxes online.
-Digital tax returns are not only faster but less prone to errors, and many online tax prep services also offer audit protection.
+Digital tax returns are not only faster but less prone to errors.
+Many online tax prep services also offer audit protection.

 TurboTax, H&R Block, and Taxslayer are all popular tax preparation software that also have apps so you can easily access and upload any tax documents (like those receipts) that you have saved on your phone.
 These apps break things down into simple steps and use normal, human language to make the whole process less daunting than trying to fill out tax forms all by yourself.
 While tax software isn’t free, it’s definitely cheaper than hiring an accountant.